Chapel of Notre-Dame de Constance

 Church forecourt of Saint-Trophyme in Bormes

 Shortly thereafter we turn right onto the Traverse du Château.
-This is an shortcut of the road and, due to the relief, a stairway and no crossing ("traverse").
+This is a shortcut of the road and, due to the relief, a stairway and no crossing ("traverse").
 Halfway there is a small public park on the left with many cacti and other thermophilic plants.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2015 during our field research for Provence-Guide.Net.